Bike trainers have evolved over the years…

 Something to Consider: Generally flywheel-type trainers aren’t as portable as other types of trainers, but the features they provide to riders tend to outweigh the cons.

-Wahoo’s KICKR and KICKR SNAP fit in this category.
-With both of our smart trainers, you’ll have total connectivity though new apps, software, and attachments.
+Wahoo’s KICKR, KICKR SNAP, and KICKR CORE fit in this category.
+With all of our smart trainers, you’ll have total connectivity through new apps, software, and attachments including the KICKR CLIMB Grade Simulator and the KICKR HEADWIND Smart Fan.
 We’ve built our smart trainers to last and fit the specific needs of the rider.
 Everyone trains differently, so it’s important to have options.

 Pick Your Important Factors